aryatavakoli/galaxy-ansible/README.md

 # BCCDC Galaxy-Ansible

-#### Python 2.7 must be installed on the client machine that Ansible will deploy to.
+#### Python 2.7 must be installed on the client machine that Galaxy will be deployed to.

 **NOTE: These scripts only work on an Instance of CentOS 7.
 These Scripts will also disable SElinux**